Bradley-Martin Ball: Before the ball

+“I think it would be a good thing if we got up something; there seems to be a great deal of depression in trade; suppose we send out invitations for a concert.”

-In the three weeks leading up to it, New York society made the ball its one topic of discussion.
+“And pray, what good will that do?” asked my sister-in-law, “the money will only benefit foreigners.
+No, I’ve a far better idea; let us give a costume ball at so short notice that our guests won’t have time to get their dresses from Paris.
+That will give an impetus to trade that nothing else will.”In the three weeks leading up to the ball, New York society made the ball its one topic of discussion.
 The Commercial Advertiser exclaimed: "There is a great stir today in fashionable circles and even in public circles.
 The cause of it all is the Bradley Martin ball, beside which the arbitration treaty, the Cuban question, and the Lexow investigation seem to have become secondary matters of public interest."